Alibaba ousts gray market goods as luxury brands come on board

 Burberry is one of the luxury brands that put Alibaba’s word to the test.
 According to the Journal, there were more than 50 unauthorized vendors selling goods with the Burberry brand before it opened its own store in May.
 Today, that number is down to two.

 According to a Burberry press release issued in April, its presence on Tmall offered "the purest articulation of the Burberry brand on any of the Alibaba platforms to date.
 A luxury brand first, the collaboration reflects a shared commitment to offering Chinese consumers the best luxury experiences."

 The Journal report says that American brands New Balance and Nike are among the companies that are seeing gray market goods being removed from Tmall.
 That has led to sales increases for the brands.
 The New Balance store saw its share of the total sales of the company’s products on Tmall grow from 57 percent in April to 69 percent last month.

-How active are online operators in the U.S. in removing gray market and counterfeit goods from their marketplaces?
+Do you see gray market goods as a serious issue in the U.S.?
+Are American online marketplace operators diligent in removing gray market and counterfeit goods from their marketplaces?